digital-land/product/content/maintain-a-list-tool/index.md

 * colleagues in planning policy will be the custodians of MHCLG registers (i.e. lists of permitted development rights, lists of use classes)
 * planning policy colleagues will not be using GitHub to maintain the MHCLG registers
+* a tool will help us hide the complexity of the dates for an entity

 ## What we've done so far